cns-kim-lab/park_cerebellar_disinhibition/reconstruction/parallelfiber_reconstrunction/README.md

 #### jwgim@kbri.re.kr

 This codeset is for semi-automated parallel fiber reconstruction.
-It requires config file same with in the __volume_generator__(../volume_generator).
+It requires config file same with in the __volume_generator__.

 ### __Steps__